What’s the greatest joy of owning an electric vehicle?

 It’s all about preconditioning.

-You’d never want to start running a race completely cold and your vehicle is the same.
+You’d never want to start running a race completely cold, and so is your vehicle.

 It reacts much better to the incoming charge when it’s been warmed up just right.